Who attends Graduate Liberal Studies (GLS) at Wesleyan?

 If I cannot attend courses for a semester or two, will I lose my place in the program?

 Students may apply for a leave of absence if they are degree candidates unable to enroll in a course for three consecutive semesters.

 Will there be housing for GLS students?

 Wesleyan University offers housing to GLS students during the summer term.
 Housing may or may not be available at other times of the year.
 Students needing to make fall or spring housing arrangements are encouraged to visit the Wesleyan classifieds, which often contains private but reputable housing listings, or speak with a GLS student services representative.
 Housing is limited, and assigned on a first-come, first-served basis.
 Students interested in housing should carefully read a sample Housing Contract to be sure they are able to comply with campus housing expectations.
-Students wishing to take advantage of housing should fill out the Summer 2013 GLS Housing Form, or contact our office at firstname.lastname@example.org.
+Students wishing to take advantage of housing should contact our office at firstname.lastname@example.org.
 Once housing assignments have been determined, the student will receive a contract in the mail to sign and remit with payment.